Valavanca/compositional-system-for-hyperparameter-tuning/manuscript.md

 ##### Designing a Sampling Plan

-\- The most straightforward way of sampling a design space in a uniform fashion is by [@yGyc3usi] means of a rectangular grid of points.
+- The most straightforward way of sampling a design space in a uniform fashion is by [@yGyc3usi] means of a rectangular grid of points.
 This is the full factorial sampling technique referred - Latin Squares

+Random sampling has the downside that for small sample sizes, there is often signficant clustering of samples, which is not ideal for interpolation since clustered samples can be wasteful.
+Instead, often a better option is to use a Latin hypercube, which enforces a condition that sample bins may not share the same coordinates for any coordinate axis

 Dependencies
 ------------